stylus/stylus/docs/executable.md

 ### Compiling Files Example

- `stylus` also accepts files and directories, for example a directory named `css` will compile and output the `.css` files in the same directory.
+ `stylus` also accepts files and directories.
+For example, a directory named `css` will compile and output `.css` files in the same directory.

       $ stylus css